United States of America - California, Sacramento

 At **AECOM,** we believe infrastructure creates opportunity for everyone.
 Whether it’s improving your commute, keeping the lights on, providing access to clean water or transforming skylines, our work helps people and communities thrive.

-We take on the most complex challenges and pioneer innovative, iconic solutions that push the limits of what’s possible – the world’s longest cable-stayed bridge, record-breaking sports events, the largest greenfield port development mega project, life-sustainingdisaster recovery programs, and the tallest tower in the Western Hemisphere.
+We take on the most complex challenges and pioneer innovative, iconic solutions that push the limits of what’s possible – the world’s longest cable-stayed bridge, record-breaking sports events, the largest greenfield port development mega project, life-sustaining and disaster recovery programs, and the tallest tower in the Western Hemisphere.

 We are proud to be recognized for excellence:

-+ BA/BS in Anthropology, Archaeology, or related field + 6 years of experience in historic and/or prehistoric archaeology and cultural resources management or demonstrated equivalency of experience and/or education.
+BA/BS in Architecture, History, or related field with 6 years of relevant experience or demonstrated equivalency of experience and/or education

 **What We Offer**